tandasat/Hypervisor-101-in-Rust/course/src/hypervisor-setup-and-operation-cycle/README.md

-# Hypervisor setup and operation-cycle
+# Hypervisor setup and operation cycle
 This chapter explains how hypervisor sets up and runs a guest and introduces our first few hands-on exercises.